istio/istio.io/content/en/blog/2026/istio-network-security-flat-networks-ambient-mode/index.md

   labels:
     istio.io/use-waypoint: production-egress-gateway # Explicitly binds SE to our gateway
 spec:
   hosts:
     - api.external.com
   ports:
     - number: 443
       name: https
       protocol: HTTPS
   location: MESH_EXTERNAL
   resolution: DNS
 {{< /text >}}

-The `istio.io/use-waypointlabel` is what tells ztunnel to send this traffic through the gateway instead of passing it through directly.
+The `istio.io/use-waypoint` label is what tells ztunnel to route this outbound traffic through our Egress Waypoint, which is simply a standard Waypoint Proxy acting as an egress gateway instead of letting it pass directly out to the internet.

 ### Layer 4: the kernel-level backstop